-Both the UK Office for National Statistics and the US Census Bureau have created measures that help quantify the difficulty in gathering data across different geographic areas~\citep{Erdman2016}.
-A report by~\cite{bruce2001hard} from the US Census Bureau introduced a hard-to-count (HTC) score for identifying difficult to enumerate segments of the population.
-The HTC score, which is based on 12 carefully chosen covariates (for example, housing variables and socio-demographic/economic indicators) has found its use in the planning for the 2010 Census and many other national surveys.
+Both the UK Office for National Statistics and the US Census Bureau have created measures that help quantify the difficulty in gathering data across different geographic areas.
+A report by~\cite{bruce2001hard} from the US Census Bureau introduced a hard-to-count (HTC) score for identifying difficult-to-enumerate segments of the population.
+The HTC score, based on 12 carefully chosen covariates (for example, housing variables and socio-demographic/economic indicators), has found its use in the planning for the 2010 Census and many other national surveys.
 The HTC score, however, has some limitations and was later improved to the low-response-score, or LRS \citep{Erdman2016}.
 The LRS plays a key role in the US Census Bureau's Response Outreach Area Mapper (ROAM) application\footnote{\url{https://www.census.gov/library/visualizations/2017/geo/roam.html}} to identify hard-to-survey areas.
-The LRS appears to have been partly motivated by the 2012 nationwide competition, organized by the Census Bureau in partnership with Kaggle, on predicting the mail-return rates \citep{Erdman2016}.
-This competition aimed to solicit models that were highly predictive of the decennial census response rates, easily replicable, inherently interpretable, and consistent for use in the field at various levels of geography~\citep{Erdman2016}.
+The LRS appears to have been partly motivated by the 2012 nationwide competition, organized by the Census Bureau in partnership with Kaggle on predicting the mail-return rates.
+This competition aimed to solicit models highly predictive of the decennial census response rates, easily replicable, inherently interpretable, and consistent for use in the field at various geographic levels.
 Even though the winning models from the competition had good predictive performance, they lacked {\it reproducibility} and {\it interpretability}.
 Some of the winning models included covariates that are not publicly available; in particular, they were not chosen from within the US Census Bureau Planning Database.
-Additionally, as pointed out by~\cite{Erdman2016}, the winning models included covariates that were good predictors but not actionable\footnote{These include covariates such as the nearest neighboring block group return rates and margins of error for various estimates.
+Additionally, the winning models included covariates that were good predictors but not actionable\footnote{These include covariates such as the nearest neighboring block group return rates and margins of error for various estimates.